Educational Administration (EdS)

 - Joint screening by ELEOD Department and local school district personnel

-- A written rationale for pursuing the degree (limit of 1 page)
+- A written rationale for pursuing the degree (limit of one page)

 - A current resume

-- Your philosophy of education (not to exceed 2 pages)
+- Your philosophy of education (not to exceed two pages)

 - Two written letters of recommendation attesting to the candidate's skills and understanding of (a) ability to improve student achievement, (b) leadership, (c) advanced knowledge of curriculum, instruction, and assessment.
 One must be from the current site supervisor.

-- Three years of successful K-12 teaching experience in Kentucky or three years (1 year = 140 contract days) of successful K-12 teaching outside the state of Kentucky.
+- Three years of successful K-12 teaching experience in Kentucky or three years (one year = 140 contract days) of successful K-12 teaching outside the state of Kentucky.